 Magnetism for kids is something I could probably explore for month here on Babble Dabble Do, but you might get a little bored…or would you?
 Simply put the magic of magnets is a sure winner with kids every.single.time.
 Even adults go bonkers for magnets!
 They are hands down the most interesting metal out there, provided you are a nerd like me.
 If you are like most of the world you might argue that GOLD is the most interesting metal out there…but I digress….

 FIRST AND FOREMOST BEFORE WE GET STARTED, A WORD OF CAUTION: Magnets should never ever be ingested.
 Ever.
 Any magnet that is sized small enough to fit into a child’s mouth should only be used with adult supervision, or better yet, not used.
-When working with magnets and kids err on the side of caution and use big honking magnets that are not choking hazards please!
+When working with magnets and kids use LARGE magnets that are not choking hazards please!
 See more info on the Tips section below.
 Also note that nuts and bolts are choking hazards so please supervise when trying this project with kids!

 Okay now that I might have scared you a bit let’s get back to the fun shall we?
 Today’s project is a simple way to illustrate the power of magnetic force.
 It’s a really straightforward project that uses magnets to build a sculpture and hold it together.
 It’s a fascinating way to literally experiment with how strong magnets are and how much they can and cannot hold.
 Ready, set, go!